Two decades of editors The first editor, Eira Hayward, wor

 How has the market changed since Capacity was founded?
 Alan Burkitt-Gray talks to major industry figures about today’s changed business.

 The industry is “a lot more responsible” than it was 20 years ago, says Carl Roberts, who’s seen a few bumps in the road, especially around the millennium.
 “And the actors have changed.
 We have Google, Facebook, Microsoft, Amazon and Netflix.
 They either didn’t exist or were just starting out in 2000.
-Now they are the principle drivers of subsea cables.”
+Now they are the principal drivers of subsea cables.”

 Phil Mottram, now at HPE, agrees.